hacks-guide/Guide-WiiU/docs/user-guide/haxchi/installing-hblc.md

 ?> Installing the Homebrew Launcher Channel is optional as you can already launch it by holding the A button while launching Haxchi.

-1. Power on your console
+1. Power on your console.
 1. Launch the Haxchi DS game from the Wii U Menu.
 This will re-launch the Wii U Menu with CFW activated.
 1. Launch the Haxchi DS game again while holding the A button.
 This will launch the Homebrew Launcher.
-1. Navigate the Homebrew Launcher and launch the WUP Installer GX2 app.
+1. Navigate the Homebrew Launcher and launch the WUP Installer GX2 application.
 1. Use the touchscreen to select `Homebrew Launcher Channel`.
 Press `Install` and confirm with `Yes`.
 1. Select NAND as the installation destination.
 This will install the Homebrew Launcher Channel to the Wii U Menu.
 1. Once the process is finished, press the Home button until you're back at the Wii U Menu.